 2. Low-Digestible Carbohydrates

-You may have seen candy or snacks that is advertised as “having a low impact on blood sugar” but contains 15 grams of “sugar alcohols” on the nutritional label.
+You may have seen candy or snacks that is advertised as "having a low impact on blood sugar" but contains 15 grams of "sugar alcohols" on the nutritional label.
 Sugar alcohols are an example of low-digestible carbohydrates (LDCs).
-LDCs are carbohydrates that may be added for flavoring purposes but are not absorbed by the small intestine and don’t provide much nutritional effect.
+LDCs are carbohydrates that may be added for flavoring purposes but are not absorbed by the small intestine and don't provide that much nutritional effect.
 This may be desirable for persons hoping to manage their blood sugar or caloric intake.
-However, even though digestive enzymes do not break down these carbohydrates, they’re not exactly a freebie.
+However, even though digestive enzymes do not break down these carbohydrates, they're not exactly a freebie.
 The University of Minnesota Department of Food Science and Nutrition warns that LDCs may produce diarrhea and flatulence.
-One sugar alcohol specifically, Sorbitol, has even been implicated as the source of a phenomena dubbed, “Halloween Diarrhea.”
+One sugar alcohol specifically, Sorbitol, has even been implicated as the source of a phenomenon dubbed, "Halloween Diarrhea."

 There have been a lot of surgical advances made over the years and some procedures can be performed in very minimally invasive ways.
 Some cannot, and even routine surgery can result in anatomical reconstruction.
-Some patients who have had surgery for gastro esophageal reflux have reported experiencing increased bloating and flatulence afterward.
+Some patients who have had surgery for gastroesophageal reflux have reported experiencing increased bloating and flatulence afterward.

 Also known as the musical fruit, many people believe eating legumes will cause intestinal gas or flatulence due to high fiber content.
 Researchers at the School of Nutrition and Health Promotion at Arizona State University evaluated the outcomes of several studies that examined the link between beans and flatulence.
 Although it was deduced that increased fiber intake can produce intestinal gas, they were also quick to mention that concerns about excessive flatulence from eating beans have been slightly exaggerated.

 5. Intestinal Disorders